Andrew Benintendi Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Angels' 4.10 team ERA ranks 15th across all MLB pitching staffs.

-- The Angels rank 14th in baseball in home runs surrendered (85 total, 1.1 per game).
+- The Angels rank 14th in baseball in home runs given up (86 total, 1.1 per game).

-- In his most recent time out on Wednesday against the Los Angeles Dodgers, the left-hander went seven scoreless innings while surrendering two hits.
+- The right-hander's most recent time out came on Thursday against the Los Angeles Dodgers, when he tossed seven innings, surrendering one earned run while allowing five hits.

-- The 23-year-old has an ERA of 4.02, with 10.9 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.